Taniya-H/Taniya-H/README.md

 **Thanks for stopping by! 🎀**

-*Now go look at my repositories. you might find something mildly interesting.*
+*Now go look at my repositories.
+You might find something mildly interesting.*

 </div>
 <div align="center">